bvarner/pi485/standalone/README.md

 This is a stand-alone module for RS-485 communication, utilizing a MAX485 IC and a NE555 Timer IC.
 The PCB for this project is the most 'simple' of the two to etch yourself.
-Most of the pads are larger sizes, the copper traces are significantly wider, and spaced well enough that it's possible to create a PCB with a resist marker alone.
-However, I do suggest you try the hot-iron transfer from a laser-printer on glossy paper.
+Most of the pads are oversized, the copper traces are significantly wider and spaced far enough that it's possible to create a PCB with a resist marker by hand.

 # Design Goals
-Ideally, I wanted to create a project here that was:

-* A Simple To Understand Circuit
+* Simple To Understand Circuit
-* Easily fabricated by relative beginners.
+* Easily fabricated at home with simple tooling
 * Reasonably inexpensive to source parts for and build (~$20 or less)
-* Optionally Handle latching the DE / RE pins on the Max485 based upon the UART TX output.
+* Latch the DE / RE pins on the Max485 based upon the UART TX activity, but allow that to be disabled (force read-only mode)
-* Include a jumper for removing the termination resistor from the A/B lines of the RS485 bus.
+* Include jumper termination for the A/B lines of the RS485 bus.

 To achieve these goals the PCB layout in this repository is a single-side clad board, components on the front, copper on the back.
 The traces are large (0.4mm!), the pads are oversized where possible, and I've allowed plenty of clearance between traces and pads, making